Brussels: French and Flemish communities

 The French Community and the Flemish Community exercise their powers in Brussels through two community-specific public authorities: the French Community Commission (Commission communautaire française or COCOF) and the Flemish Community Commission (Vlaamse Gemeenschapscommissie or VGC).
 These two bodies each have an assembly composed of the members of each linguistic group of the Parliament of the Brussels-Capital Region.
 They also have a board composed of the ministers and secretaries of state of each linguistic group in the Government of the Brussels-Capital Region.

-The French Community Commission has also another capacity: some legislative powers of the French Community have been devolved to the Walloon Region (for the French language area of Belgium) and to the French Community Commission (for the bilingual language area).
+The French Community Commission also has another capacity: some legislative powers of the French Community have been devolved to the Walloon Region (for the French language area of Belgium) and to the French Community Commission (for the bilingual language area).
 The Flemish Community, however, did the opposite; it merged the Flemish Region into the Flemish Community.
 This is related to different conceptions in the two communities, one focusing more on the Communities and the other more on the Regions, causing an asymmetrical federalism.
 Because of this devolution, the French Community Commission can enact decrees, which are legislative acts.